Hair Removal (cont.)

 What are the pros and cons of electrolysis?

 Electrolysis procedures involve threading a thin wire into a single follicle and then applying an electric current.
 Depending on the nature of the device, the hair follicle is destroyed either by the production of heat or sodium hydroxide.
-This process is often painful and requires each follicle to be treated individually so that it is quite time-consuming.
+This process is painful and requires each follicle to be treated individually so that it is quite time-consuming.
 Multiple treatments of a follicle are often necessary to achieve permanent destruction.
-Pigmentation at the site of treatment is not uncommon.
+Pigmentation at the site of treatment is common.
 Since each follicle is treated individually, electrolysis of large areas is quite arduous.

 What are the pros and cons of shaving?